| | |

 Instructions

-• In a pressure cooker add the beef, salt, cinnamon stick, bay leaves, cardamon pods, peppercorns and water.
-Pressure cook for 30 minutes or till tender.
+• In a pressure cooker, add the beef, salt, cinnamon stick, bay leaves, cardamom pods, peppercorns, and water.
+Pressure cook for 30 minutes or until the beef is tender.

-• Once the beef is cooked remove with a slotted spoon and set aside.
-Strain the liquid from the pressure cooker and set aside as well.
+• Once cooked, use a slotted spoon to remove the beef and set it aside.
+Strain the liquid from the pressure cooker and set it aside as well.

-• Finally add in the coconut milk and cook for another 5 minutes and then turn the heat off and add in some coriander.
+• Stir in the coconut milk and let the curry cook for another 5 minutes.
+Once done, turn off the heat and garnish with freshly chopped coriander.

 Tried this recipe?Let us know how it was!